-Our laboratory investigates the molecular mechanisms of lung ischemia-reperfusion injury (IRI), and focuses on identifying therapeutic strategies to prevent IRI after lung transplantation.
-Our studies explore the role of myeloid-derived suppressor cells (MDSCs), innate immune cells, alveolar epithelial cells, in lung IRI.
+The Sharma laboratory investigates the molecular mechanisms of lung ischemia-reperfusion injury (IRI), and identifying therapeutic strategies to prevent IRI after lung transplantation.
+Our studies explore the role of myeloid-derived suppressor cells (MDSCs) and their crosstalk with alveolar macrophages, CD4+ iNKT cells as well as alveolar epithelial cells, in lung IRI.

 - Mesenchymal stem cell-derived extracellular vesicles in mitigation of lung ischemia-reperfusion injury and enhancement of donor lung rehabilitation.
 The focus of this project is to delineate the protective role of mesenchymal stem cells and its derivatives (extracellular vesicles) in the attenuation of lung IR injury via regulation of specific microRNAs.
 Moreover, supplementation of ex vivo lung perfusion with modified microvesicles is postulated to enhance rehabilitation of DCD (donation after cardiac death) lungs.

 - Pannexin-1/TRPV4/eNOS signaling in endothelial permeability regulation during lung transplant injury.
 The aim of this project is to pinpoint the contributory role of Pannexin-1 ATP release in activating DAMPs and calcium sensitive transient receptor potential vanilloid 4 (TRPV4) channels on the pulmonary endothelium to regulate leukocyte trafficking during lung transplant injury.